Otus-DevOps-2018-09/demshin_infra/README.md

 ### The main task.
 Simple infrastructure using modules

-- Creating new images with Packer
-- Creating module for vpc
+- added options for various keys in variables.tf
-- Experimenting with IP addresses
-- Creating stage & prod environments
-- Working with modules registry
+- setup starage on buckets for tfsate & tfsatte.lock

 ## homework Terraform-1